Skip to main content

 List Generated Files

 This API lists all the files that were present in the generated dataset.
+Generated files are included in the run details response.

-# Get generated files for the run
+# Get generated files from the run details

 print("=" * 80)

-print(f"Run ID: {result.run_id}")
+print(f"Run ID: {run_details.id}")

-print(f"Total files: {len(result.generated_files)}")
+print(f"Total files: {len(run_details.generated_files)}")

 print("=" * 80)

-for i, file in enumerate(result.generated_files, 1):
+for i, file in enumerate(run_details.generated_files, 1):

 print(f" ID: {file.id}")

-print(f" Size: {file.size} bytes")
+print(f" Size: {file.size_bytes} bytes")

-print(f" Type: {file.type}")
+print(f" Type: {file.file_type}")

-📁 Generated Files: Run ID: 7528a30a-a46a-4042-9b82-8358872d37d9
+Run ID: 7528a30a-a46a-4042-9b82-8358872d37d9

 Total files: 3